markhodierne/book-agent/PROMPTS.md

     5. Save current state of key variables/configurations
     6. If applicable, update `CLAUDE.md` with any learned standards picked up from the review process
     7. If there have been significant changes, update `FUNCTIONAL.md` or `ARCHITECTURE.md` as required
+    8. Update TO-DO.md with any changes to what has been completed and show completed items with ticks
-    8. **IMPORTANT**: Be concise, don't repeat yourself, double check and remove duplication/reduce where possible
+    9. **IMPORTANT**: Be concise, don't repeat yourself, double check and remove duplication/reduce where possible

     DO NOT CREATE ANY NEW .md FILES FOR DOCUMENTATION - UPDATE THE EXISTING .md FILES.
     After creating/updating these files, I'll reset the context window and we'll continue with a fresh session.